top of page

 The Man Behind The Camera

-At age thirteen, Joe was the recipient of a scholarship to Conversations 2016 - a national conference held by the Center for Railroad Photography and Art in Chicago, Illinois - at which he worked and observed as a docent.
+At age thirteen, Joe was the recipient of a scholarship to Conversations 2016 - a national conference held by the Center for Railroad Photography and Art (CRP&A) in Chicago, Illinois - at which he worked and observed as a docent.
 As a young artist, he had his work featured in an exhibit at the New York Transit Museum, and such companies as the Long Island Rail Road and Amtrak have used shots of Joe's for online advertising.
 Railfan & Railroad Magazine has published Joe's images in several issues from recent years.

 bottom of page